 when $r$ is congruent to $n$ modulo 2.
-By duality the same holds for the dual page $\big(E_r^{p,q}(\X)\big)_{p,q\geq0}$.
-However, this time the possibly non-trivial differentials are:
+By duality, the same holds for the dual page $(E_r^{p,q}(\X))_{p,q\geq0}$.
+However, this time the possibly non-trivial differentials are

-under the same hypothesis $r=n\,(\mod 2)$. \end{thm}
+under the same hypothesis $r\equiv n\;(\bmod 2)$. \end{thm}

-Following Theorem~\ref{cor:struct_spec_seq_X} we will say that a page of the spectral sequences of $\X$ is \emph{irrelevant} if its differentials or boundary operators are all trivial for having either a trivial source or a trivial target.
-The other ones, which we call the \emph{relevant} pages are those for which $0\leq r\leq 1$, or $2\leq r\leq n-1$ and $r=n\,(\mod 2)$.
+Following Theorem~\ref{cor:struct_spec_seq_X}, we will say that a page of the spectral sequences of $\X$ is \emph{irrelevant} if its differentials or boundary operators are all trivial because they have either a trivial source or a trivial target.
+The other ones, which we call the \emph{relevant} pages, are those for which $0\leq r\leq 1$, or $2\leq r\leq n-1$ and $r\equiv n\; (\bmod 2)$.